joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/31/us/politics/kamala-harris-donald-trump-black-voters.html

 **Rafael Montero's departure from Astros delivers end to Jim Crane's messy 2022 winter**\
-`Montero was the second high-salaried player let go by the Astros this summer.`\
+`Montero was the second highest-salaried player let go by the Astros this summer.`\
 https://nytimes.com/athletic/5673404/2024/07/31/astros-rafael-montero-dfa-jim-crane-contract/

 **Vance’s Links to the Project 2025 Leader Complicate Trump’s Attempts at Distance**\